hannutt/MsgBoard/README.md

 Random password including uppercase and lowercase letters and numbers.

 PASSWORD CHANGE

+a logged in user can use the My profile page.
+The path of my profile is /profile/{username} and the application gets the username from the local storage where it is saved at login.
+This way, changing the password is faster, because the username is already ready. the page cannot be accessed without a saved username

 when changing the password, the program uses a "real life example" to evaluate the strength of the password. if the new password is less than 5 letters, the user sees a message in red text that the password is weak, if there are 5-8 letters, the text is yellow and if the password is longer than 8 letters, the text is green. this is done with two onChange events, the first event updates the state variable and the second is a function that does the evaluation.
 The password evaluator can also search for special characters. this is made with JS Array some method.